 The Imperial Travelling Palace at the Hoo kew shan.

-The locality is about nine ie northwest of Soo-chow-foo, the second city of the first rank in the province, and is one of the most famed in Chinese story, for its romantic scenery
+The locality is one of the most famed in Chinese history, for its romantic scenery

 The Imperial Palace at Ts’ao shan.
 The three hills of King-kow.